 4) Touch upon the hard stuff

-Unfortunately some year-end reviews include criticisms and faults.
-When you directly address an employee who is under performing you have a better chance of helping them to fix their mistakes.
-Listing down the shortcomings that the employee needs to correct will help employer arrange training or assistance to help him meet company’s goals.
+Unfortunately, some year-end reviews include criticisms and faults.
+When you directly address an employee who is underperforming you have a better chance of helping them to fix their mistakes.
+Listing down the shortcomings that the employee needs to correct will help employer arrange training or assistance to help him meet the company’s goals.

 Having these key points will make everyone’s job easier and ultimately create a happier workplace.
 An open conversation with your employees creates a safe and open workspace where you are able to cultivate growth within your company.